 “Well, what does THAT mean?”
 Beraad huffed.

-Piotr’s light boyish voice spread out across the table, his heavy Russian accent still evident, even after all these years.
+Piotr’s boyish voice spread out across the table, his heavy Russian accent still evident, even after all these years.
 “What of the Vampire Versai?
-It was my understanding that he had survived, and passed his knowledge on to a powerful reader who was calling himself ‘Zero’.
+It was my understanding that he had survived the assault, and had passed his knowledge on to a powerful reader before the great fire.
+One who was calling himself, ‘Zero’.
 What of his involvement?”

 “Then we are lost.”
 Simone answered.

 “Not if we act quickly.”
 Navius assured her.
-“Our prime initiative should be to eliminate the threat before he realizes exactly who and what he really is and what he is capable of.
+“Our prime objective should be to eliminate the threat before he realizes exactly who and what he really is and what he is capable of.
 The boy is strong, but he is young.
 Just now coming into his own.
-We can strike while he is still confused, and unable to fully defend himself.”
+We can strike while he is still confused and unable to fully defend himself.”

 Piotr spoke again.
 His voice was always such a rarity at these meetings.
 “My sire was an Elder when I crossed over long ago.
-He used to tell me stories of the Mimic by the fire.
-He told me that he was a vile and vicious beast.
+He used to tell me stories of the Vampire Mimic by the fire at night.
+He told me that he was a despicable and vicious beast.
 A horror among men and vampire alike.
-I know of the favorable depictions of the chosen one in the scriptures, I’ve heard of this being of light.
+I know of the favorable depictions of the chosen one in the scriptures, I’ve heard of this being, created by love and light.
+Destined to bring a message of prosperity and peace to the world when we needed it most.
 But can we really take that chance?”
 He turned to me and said, “I graciously accept your argument, Romero.
 But we will need more proof.
-This is more than a matter of faith.
+This takes more than a matter of blind faith.
 There can be no mistakes.”

 Olujimi added, “If we are exposed…if this boy causes enough tragedy and destruction to draw attention to the rest of our kind…the humans WILL retaliate.
 The upset in the balance will cause their governments to break the treaty.
 They have to.
 If the population found out that their own government was willingly allowing them to be fed upon by a parasitic race of vampires, there would be anarchy.
 They will deny all knowledge, and come after us with everything they have got.
 It will be a slaughter!”

-Masato said, “No one believes that this boy has anything but pain and suffering to offer the rest of us.
+Masato spoke up, “No one believes that this boy has anything but pain and suffering to offer the rest of us.
 And what of the iluminirae?
 The oldest living vampires among us all?
 They will not tolerate such negligence.”

 I exchanged a look with Zarius, who unfortunately had to be truthful.
 “I have spoken with some of the iluminirae…in Washington DC, London, Beijing, Cairo, Rome…all of them are deeply concerned.
 They want a decision before dawn on how we plan to handle this situation.
 There can be no further delay.”

-One of Simone’s advisors approached the table, and whispered something in her ear before she addressed the council.
+One of Simone’s advisers approached the table, and whispered something in her ear before she addressed the council.
 “And what of the Vampire Comicality?”

 “What of him?”
 Navius sneered.

 I told them, “He has been of GREAT service to this council over the years.
-His passages have been followed and respected by vampires from every corner of the globe…”
+His scriptures and passages have been followed and respected by vampires from every corner of the globe…”

 “…And yet, he is just as mad and as useless as the degenerates that hear his word.”
 Navius said.
-“So ‘great’…is he?
+“So ‘great′ is he?
 A man of service to the Circle Nocturnus?
 Such a profound misjudgment of character, Romero.”
 Navius turned to Lord Zarius and slid a folder of papers across the table.
-“While we have been in contact with Comicality and asked for his full compliance in investigating these rumors…it appears that he has been lying to us since the whispers began.”
+“While we have been in contact with the Vampire Comicality and asked for his full compliance in investigating these reports…it appears that he has been lying to all of us since the whispers of a Mimic began.”

 Zarius frowned his face slightly.
 “You have proof of this, Navius?”

-“Yes, indeed I do.
-In fact, not only has he been hiding the existence of the vampire Mimic from the Elders…but we have reason to believe that he has been training the boy to fight.”
+“Yes.
+Indeed I do.
+In fact, not only has he been hiding the existence of the Vampire Mimic from the Elders for quite some time…but we have reason to believe that he has actually been training the boy to fight!”

 And Navius answered, “To fight…US.”

 Clearly upset…insulted…Lord Zarius sat back down in his seat and stared down at the table.
 Attempting to hold his anger at bay.
-“Have any among you spoken with Comicality…since his treason was made known to us?”
+“Have any among you spoken with the Vampire Comicality since this treason was made known to us?”

-Masato replied, “He is aware, Lord Zarius.
-He knows his treachery will not go unpunished.
+Masato replied, “He is aware of our impending response, Lord Zarius.
+He knows that his treachery will not go unpunished.
 And he knows that his betrayal of the Circle’s wishes have tagged him for execution.”